volodymyrrudyi/volodymyrrudyi.github.io/_posts/2016-01-06-polymer-vs-reactjs.markdown

 HTML nature of the components without any additional translation required, makes it very easy to work with components developed by someone else.
 Inside the component there is a clear separation between markup and JavaScript code.
 On the other hand, sometimes components are "too HTML-ish".
 They can contain DOM manipulations directly in the code, styling right in the markup and look very imperative.

 ## React
-While simplifying a lot of things, JSX can become very ugly, especially when dealing with repeating components that should be creating using **map()** or similar functions.
+While simplifying a lot of things, JSX can become very ugly, especially when dealing with repeating components that should be created using **map()** or similar functions.
 Another issue with the translation process is that sometimes the new ES6 standard is not completely supported by any existing implementation, including Babel [or changes too often](/scripting%20languages/2015/12/28/babel-6-decorators.html).
 But I must admit, that usage of ES6 makes React.js components way more readable than Polymer elements written in ES5.

 # Communities